-Exams will have expressive parts on the webcam.
-Final exam will be on all topics you learn in ASL I, ASL II, & ASL III classes.
+Pop Quizzes and Exams will have receptive and expressive parts.

+Final exam will be on all topics you learn in ASL I, ASL II, ASL III, & ASL IV classes.

-Important Notes:
+Important Notes: (classroom only)

 - If you do not show up to class, you may not attend tutoring.
 If you do not attend class on a review day, the ASL tutor may not give you the review in tutoring. - Put your cell phone away before you enter the classroom. - All bags and purses on the floor.
 Your desk should be cleared during class at all times. - No cell phones during class.
 If you are expecting an emergency phone call during class, let the professor know before class starts and if he/she okays it, then sit next to the door so you can slip out quietly without disturbing the rest of the class. - If the ASL tutor tell me they hear your phone ring or vibrate multiple times, you will be given a warning and the next time it is heard then you will be asked to leave class.
 Phones that are set on vibrate are distraction to the rest of the class. - If you are worried about your grade and whether or not you are passing or not, do not come to me or email me the week before finals or finals week.
 You should not wait until the last minute and expect me to help your grade.